 Audiologists.
-Currently, 61 licensed audiologists practice in Colorado.
+There are 61 practicing school audiologists in Colorado, not all of whom are full-time.
 Audiologists almost always serve students in multiple schools, and often across districts, and work as members of multiple teams.
 Audiologists serve not only students in schools, but also children prior to entering school and adults up to age 21.
 A single audiologist may serve a child from diagnosis through graduation.
 Audiology services may vary between districts and settings, with some audiologists providing primarily diagnostic services (such as through the state's Child Find early identification diagnostic service), and others providing comprehensive direct services to students with hearing loss and other auditory difficulties.

 Occupational therapists.
-Currently, 383 licensed occupational therapists practice in Colorado.
+There are 383 school occupational therapists in Colorado.
 Occupational therapists almost always serve students in multiple settings, and often across districts.
 They are members of many multi-disciplinary teams supporting students with special needs.
 Occupational therapists may serve children and youths from ages 0-21.
 An occupational therapist may work in Child Find as well as in preschools, elementary, middle, and high schools.

 Physical therapists.
-Currently, 79 licensed physical therapists practice in Colorado.
+There are 79 school physical therapists working in Colorado.
 Physical therapists are responsible for a diverse caseload of children and youth aged 0-21.
 Physical therapists typically serve students in multiple schools and work as collaborative members of teams within each school setting.
 Some physical therapists work in several school districts or for BOCES.
 Physical therapists may work for Child Find, or on specialized district-wide teams that provide expertise on specific students when requested.

 School counselors.
-Currently, 1617 licensed school counselors practice in Colorado.
+There are 1,617 school counselors licensed and practicing in Colorado.
 School counselors are employed in elementary, middle/junior high, and high schools, and in district supervisory counselor education and post-secondary settings.
 Some school counselors work as the only counselor or as part of a team at a single school, but many serve multiple schools and travel within or across districts.
 School counselors use many strategies to promote equity and access to rigorous educational experiences for all students.

 School nurses.
-Currently, 357 licensed school nurses practice in Colorado.
+There are 357 licensed school nurses practicing in Colorado.
 Several different models of school health service delivery exist in the state.
 School nurses may work full-time in one building, may be responsible for more than one building and travel from school to school, or may work for BOCES.
 They are frequently the only health professional in their buildings and often work in isolation.
 Nurses may be employed by the district, or contracted through local county health agencies, community agencies, or hospitals.
 School nurse to student ratios vary from district to district, with some nurses in Colorado responsible for more than 5,000 students.

 School orientation and mobility specialists.
-Currently, 42 licensed school orientation and mobility specialists practice in Colorado.
+There are approximately 42 school orientation and mobility specialists in Colorado administrative units.
 Most are itinerant, with the exception of personnel working at the Colorado School for the Deaf and Blind.
 School orientation and mobility specialists work exclusively with students with visual impairment, including blindness or deaf-blindness.
 The primary focus of school orientation and mobility specialists is to instruct students on the basic foundations of safe and efficient travel within multiple environments.

 School psychologists.
-Currently, 738 licensed school psychologists practice in Colorado.
+There are 738 school psychologists in Colorado.
 Some school psychologists are based at a single school, but many are district-wide and travel from school to school.
 Some school psychologists work only with students identified for special education; some work with students in the general education population; and some work with both populations.
 The assigned duties of school psychologists may represent a particular focus such as assessment and special education eligibility, mental health service provision, service coordination, behavior intervention, and the like.